 - ¾ cup brown sugar

 Score the ham (if it is uncut) and press in the cloves.
-If you are using a spiral sliced ham, add ½ Tbsp of the cloves in cheesecloth to the inner pot.
+If you are using a spiral sliced ham, add ½ tablespoon of the cloves in cheesecloth to the inner pot.

 Add the cherries and the pineapple to the inner pot along with the 2 Tablespoons of reserved pineapple and 2 Tablespoon of reserved cherry juice.
 Cook your ham according to the recommended times.